Residents Fired Up About Proposed Safe Homeless Camp Space At Denver Coliseum

 Ruiz Parilla says residents have been living in fear since the mass homeless shelters opened up at the start of the pandemic.
 She says neighbors have seen human excrement in their home alleys, witnessed people shooting up at their bus stops, and have been harassed.

-“They will just go by and say, oh Mexican, wet backs, go back to your country, speak English,” Ruiz Parilla said.
+“They will just go by and say, oh Mexican, wetbacks, go back to your country, speak English,” Ruiz Parilla said.
+“It’s embarrassing, because I have a daughter, and she has to walk with me, and she says, ‘Mom do you hear what he said?'”

 Organizers of the proposal with the Colorado Village Collaborative, the organization that would manage the homeless camp, says this is the top contender for the first of three sites in the city to become a safe space for the homeless to camp.

+“The Denver Department of Public Health & Environment will monitor conditions in the Safe Outdoor Spaces as we have with the Tiny Village sites around Denver,” Cecchine-Williams said.
+“With COVID-19 complicating matters, we have a responsibility to balance the risk considerations for those living outdoors with the risk of spreading the virus, per the guidance from the Centers for Disease Control.”

-Neighbors say it’s just one more thing on top of the pollution, and lack of sidewalks and access to healthy food the GES faces.
+But neighbors say it’s just one more thing on top of the pollution, and lack of sidewalks and access to healthy food, among other issues, the GES faces.

 “The city doesn’t care about us, the state doesn’t care about us, and this has been happening for years,” Ruiz Parilla said.